An alternative to styling components manually is to use the

 popular by the styled-components library.

+underneath the hood.
 Using the example below, it would render a

 <button />.
-It also requires a partial
+It also requires a

-which a single element is styled, instead of multiple elements.
+in which a single element is styled, instead of multiple elements.

 Because this API is based on existing HTML elements, all props for that specific element are automatically supported and are typed correctly if using TypeScript.

 Styled components can support any number of customizable variations out of the box.

 You can then enable a variant by passing a prop with the name of a variant, and a value of one of its types.